Skip to main content

 Festive

-Crunchy fried dough cookies coated in sugar or honey.
-Popular snack during Ramadan and celebrations.
-Simple ingredients - flour, oil, sugar.
+Crunchy fried dough cookies rolled in sugar or honey.
+They are a Ramadan and celebration snack, made from little more than flour, oil, and sugar.

 vegetarianContains: Gluten